Five Men’s Suit Quality Myths

 Do surgeon’s cuffs add to the quality of a suit in any meaningful way?
-No. It is a purely cosmetic touch intended to give its owner bragging rights.
-It quietly boasts about how much you spent for your suit.
+No. It is at present purely a cosmetic touch intended to give its owner bragging rights.
+It quietly boasts about how much you spent on your suit.
 That’s all.
 The modern suit does not need or benefit from surgeon’s cuffs in any qualitative way.
 In fact, it makes the cost of altering the sleeve length of a jacket much more expensive.
 If you need the sleeves altered by more than a half inch, it probably best to avoid a suit with surgeon’s cuffs.
 Impress your friends with Grey Poupon, not surgeon’s cuffs if you want the best value from your suit purchase.

 Go on any online men’s wear forum and you will find endless debates on how to tell the difference between suit buttons made of plastic and genuine horn buttons.
 A horn button is exactly what it sounds like: a button made of horn material.
 They are typically made from cow and buffalo horns.
 Typically, they are ground and mixed with a composite to create buttons.
 Again, this is a stylistic touch that is meaningful only to people who pay attention to that sort of thing.
 Bespoke suit makers boast about using expensive horn buttons.
 Most ‘off-the-rack’ suits use plastic buttons.
 The difference is apparent only to those who love to fuss about such things.
 The quality of modern plastic buttons makes them very reliable.
 You are far more likely to lose a suit button than break one.
 Horn buttons, typically found on the most expensive suits, add to the price but not the longevity of a suit.
-Horn buttons is another one of those superfluous details that gives its owner bragging rights.
+Horn buttons is another one of those superfluous details that give its owner bragging rights.
 No one else will ever notice unless you insist that they do.

 There is often a big difference between a menswear brand known for quality and a line of suits that carries a designer label.
 When you buy a suit for its popular designer label you pay a hefty premium for the privilege of bearing that name.
-A suit that should retail for $250.00 may sell for $500.00 just because of the designer label.
+A suit that should retail for only $250.00 may sell for $500.00 just because of the designer label.
 You’re not getting a higher quality suit.
 Here is where a bit of self-education can help you to get more suit for your money.
 Choose a brand that is known for quality.
 The label may be boring but you will get a better suit for your money.

 Extreme Slim Fit Tailoring